jsit/pingsville-ping/readme.md

 If a feed URL is provided, it will grab the feed XML/JSON and add all the entries to a database collection called `blogPosts`.

+If these posts have categories or tags, those will be saved to a `tags` collection as well.

 ### WordPress